rheabhutada02/Lab-Week-0-1/pics.md

 ![Nature Pic](nature.jpg)
-##### This is a picture of the a random waterfall encountered while on a drive in Portland, Oregon.
+##### This is a picture of the a road and nature surrounding the city of Vancouver in Canada.